ksadangrit/movies_industry/README.md

 - Chris Morgan ranks fifth for profits but doesn't appear on the list for average revenue.
 This disparity could be due to significant differences in budget and revenue for their movies.
 - Avi Arad Productions' movies outperform Chris Morgan's in terms of gross revenue.

+### Actors
 ### Top 5 Actors by Total Movies and Total Revenue
 I chose to compare the top 5 actors based on both the total number of movies they've starred in and the cumulative revenues of those movies.
 This comparison aims to explore whether actors' longevity in the industry correlates with the success of their movies or if other factors play a more significant role in determining movie success.

-We use a pivot table to summarize the total number of movies and total revenue, sorting them accordingly before inserting a chart.
+We use a pivot table to summarise the total number of movies and total revenue, sorting them accordingly before inserting a chart.

 | Total Movies                      | Total Revenue                  |
 | ------------------------------------- | ----------------------------------------------- |